On this course you will examine the theory and practice of network fundamentals from the defender’s and attacker’s perspectives.

 To see all the recent comments on the course, just select the Activity icon.
 If you’re following someone, you can filter this list to show only the comments of people you’re following or show those comments that you’ve bookmarked.

-To get the very best learning experience from FutureLearn, take a look at these tips and tools for social learning.
+To get the very best learning experience from FutureLearn, find out more from these 5 tips and tools for social learning.
 Don’t forget, while robust debate is encouraged, it’s important that you follow the FutureLearn Code of conduct and are respectful of your fellow learners.

 The Coventry Way